nicolasbrechet/ruby-exoscale/README.md

 ## Usage

+### Compute

-All methods are described on [Exoscale's documentation](https://community.exoscale.ch/api/).
+All methods are described on [Exoscale's Compute documentation](https://community.exoscale.ch/api/compute/).
 As this is a Ruby gem, all methods are snake_cased.

-### Compute
 ```
 require 'exoscale'
 exo = Exoscale::Compute.new(ENV['EXO_API_KEY'], ENV['EXO_API_SECRET_KEY'])